 So I listen to the radio here and there, and even though I only listen occasionally, I still tend to get bombarded with mortgage advertisements.
 Funny how that works.

-The latest was from a southern California based company named CashCall, which I believe started as a personal or payday loan lender before jumping into the mortgage game.
+The latest was from a southern California based company named “CashCall Mortgage” which I believe started as a personal or payday loan lender before jumping into the real estate and mortgage game.

-Anyways, I noticed in their radio ad that both the mortgage rate and APR were the same, which doesn’t tend to be the case with most mortgages.
+Anyway, I noticed in their radio ad that both the mortgage rate and APR were the same, which doesn’t tend to be the case with most mortgage loans.

 So that bit jumped out at me initially.
 It sounds like a great deal, right?
 Instead of the usual “bait and switch,” where your mortgage refinance is riddled with fees, you’re actually getting the interest rate they advertise with no fees!

 But wait, this must be too good to be true.
 How can you get a super low rate and pay no fees.
 The short answer is you can’t.
 There’s no free lunch, or free mortgage, for that matter.

 - It’s a common sales pitch in the mortgage industry

 - Pay attention to the no cost part, which doesn’t mean you aren’t paying for it